Our Produce

 The diversity of our produce at Farmers’ Markets is one of the things that our customers have come to expect.
 Wishwell Farms is known for consistently offering only the freshest produce, of the highest quality and having a friendly and diligent staff.

-Greenhouse TomatoesWe began growing greenhouse tomatoes in 2001.
+We began growing greenhouse tomatoes in 2001.
 The demand for home-grown tomatoes during June and July was so great we felt we needed to grow our own instead of buying southern grown tomatoes.
-In 2005 we added a second greenhouse, and switched over to growing all of our greenhouse tomatoes hydroponically, instead of in the soil.
-The flavor, sugar levels, and over all quality remained the same, but the yields doubled.
+In 2005 we added a second greenhouse, to fill the demand for our tomatoes.
+Our greenhouse tomatoes offer us a nine month growing season to provide you with quality tomatoes starting late spring and lasting through late fall.

-Sweet CornThis has been our specialty since the beginning.
+This has been our specialty since the beginning.
 It all began with extras from the family patch being sold out of the garage in the mid 1990’s.
 Within a few years it grew to about three acres and became the main source of funding Jason Wish’s college education.
-Now it requires nearly 40 acres of ground each year to meet the growing demand for our sweet corn.
+Now it requires nearly 35 acres of ground each year to meet the growing demand for our sweet corn.

 Varieties have improved dramatically over the years, and we pride ourselves on keeping up with the latest changes.
 By using the University’s growing and tasting trial reports and by doing our own on farm trials, we believe that we offer to our customers the very best there is to offer when it comes to sweetness, texture and over all flavor.